Shortfin Mako

 HABITAT: Frequents temperate and tropical waters.
 May be found on or beyond the continental shelf.

-Map ©NOAA
+Map ©IUCN

 IDENTIFICATION: Streamlined body with pronounced caudal keels and a conical snout.
 Dark blue above, fading to metallic blue on the sides with a white underside.
 Teeth are long and slender and lack serrations.
 Crescent-shaped tail with nearly equal upper and lower lobes.
 Pectoral fins are shorter than the length of the head.